Hair removal methods compared (2026): shaving, waxing, epilating or IPL?

 - Risk of ingrown hairs

-Similar result as waxing, more painful with wet epilation
+Comparable result to waxing, more painful when epilating wet

 IPL

-Buy once, enjoy months of results without a salon appointment
+Buy once, months of results without a salon appointment

 Which method suits you?